Skip to main content

 An Example

 Let's say you want to send custom data from the Cyton to the PC.
-In order to do that simply wrap the data with the correct start byte, 0x41, and stop byte, 0xCX (where X is 0-F in hex).
+To do that, simply wrap the data with the correct start byte, 0x41, and stop byte, 0xCX (where X is 0-F in hex).
 In the OpenBCI_32bit_Library code base:

 /*